Advanced Practice

 Radiation Therapy

-Advanced practice radiation therapists (APRT’s) are experienced radiation therapists who perform clinical and patient care responsibilities, while also receiving training and specialization in additional areas of practice under the guidance of a radiation oncologist as part of the task-sharing radiation oncology team.
-These additional responsibilities are based on the needs of the institution and the interdisciplinary team.
-Examples of these additional responsibilities may be integrated into palliative care, brachytherapy and adaptive radiation therapy pathways.
-This advanced practice role creates a professional development clinical pathway for radiation therapists to grow their knowledge, skills and judgement through appropriate education and competency, to provide an enhanced level of care.
+In Canada and the United Kingdom, advanced practice radiation therapists are experienced radiation therapists who perform clinical and patient care responsibilities while also receiving training and specialization in additional areas of practice under the guidance of a radiation oncologist as part of the task-sharing radiation oncology team.
+Examples of these additional responsibilities may be integrated into palliative care, brachytherapy and adaptive radiation therapy.
+This advanced practice role creates a professional development clinical pathway for radiation therapists to grow their knowledge, skills and judgment through appropriate education and competency to provide an enhanced level of care.

 • Clinical practice